WHAT IS A BITCOIN WALLET?

-After entering your code, you will now be asked where you want your Bitcoins to be sent to, If you already have a mobile wallet, such as an Athena Bitcoin Wallet, select "Scan Wallet QR Code."
-After you have done that, also press the "Request" button in the Athena Bitcoin Wallet or an equivalent receive button in any other wallet app.
+Next, the ATM will ask you where you want your digital currency to be sent.
+If you already have a mobile wallet, such as the Edge wallet, select "Scan Wallet QR Code" at the ATM.
+Also press the "Request" or "Receive" button in your mobile wallet to bring up your current address.
 Once your public address is displayed as a QR code (see image to the left), you may hold your phone's screen in front of the scanner’s red light near the keypad.
-When the ATM recognizes your address it will show it as a long string of characters starting with "1".
+When the ATM recognizes your address it will show it on its screen as a long string of characters.
 You may compare the first and last digits of that address with the one on your phone to verify the address is correct.
-An example address is shown to the left under "Waiting for Payment...."
+An example Bitcoin address is shown to the left under "Waiting for Payment...."

-Step Four: Insert Money, Receive Bitcoin
+Step Four: Insert Money, Receive Digital Currency

 I DON'T SEE MY BITCOIN?

 Athena Bitcoin transactions are broadcast within 10 minutes from the time you finish at the ATM.
 Please wait at least that long to see your transaction appear in your wallet.
 There are rare occasions where this may take longer.
 Refreshing or rescanning your wallet may be needed.
 Websites, especially, may not recognize a payment until the transaction confirms (10-30 minutes later, usually) even though they have technically received the bitcoin.
 You can verify if your transaction has been sent by checking your address on a block explorer.